Yuktika089/Movie-Recommendation-Engine/README.md

 To run this project on your local systems, following are the requirements:

 ### Prerequisites and Accessing the Web Application
+- Sign Up on <a target="_blank" href="https://streamlit.io/">Streamlit</a>
-- There are no prerequisites to run the "Recliner Lounge" - Movie Recommendation Engine on your systems.
+- Other than this, there are no prerequisites to run the "Recliner Lounge" - Movie Recommendation Engine on your systems.
 - Just simply click on the link and the engine can be used to your satisfiability.

 <!-- APP TUTORIAL-->